 The first one would let the user create a root project, the second permission would only allow creation of subprojects inside his projects.

-#6 Updated by Joe Junior almost 7 years ago
+Updated by Joe Junior about 13 years ago

 +1 as a new user it was the first "flaw" I noticed.
 I had to create a fake project so that I could give permission to create projects without giving Admin powers (which shouldn't be treated lightly).
 I'm sure there are other powers that could be useful to hand to a non admin user.

-#7 Updated by Zer Guz over 2 years ago
+Updated by Zer Guz almost 9 years ago

 +1.
 I also think that some "global" permissions (such as "create project") have to be assigned (by admin) per user, not per projects.